Seafood fraud – the selling of seafood products with a misleading label, description or promise – has become a widespread form of food fraud.

 Although it is possible for seafood to become unintentionally mixed with different species at various points along the supply chain, intentional seafood fraud is motivated by profit.

-Higher rates of mislabelling have also more commonly been reported in restaurants and take-away outlets than in food retailers.
+Higher rates of mislabelling have more commonly been reported in restaurants and take-away outlets than in food retailers.

 of mislabelled seafood